TorrentEngine/TorrentEngine/README.md

 TorrentEngine is a Pure Java BitTorrent library.
 It provides all major features of BitTorrent libraries including magnet links, DHT, Web-Seeds, IPv6, UPnP, Peer Exchange, Encryption, and UDP Trackers.

+The base code has been evolving over the years between builds of Gudy, Azureus, FrostWire, LimeWire, and Vuze.
+Because of this the code had become so complicated and redundant that it was hard to be taken seriously in industry.
+We refactored almost all major components and removed unused code.
+The resulting library is designed to be easy to understand and work with.

 Contributors:

      Greg McPherran (Refactoring to Engine, Module/Code Structure, and TorrentEngine API Exposure Layer)